Pyrdacor/Ambermoon.net/README.md

 ## Change log

+- Version 1.0.5: All ADF files can now be used (OFS, FFS, INTL, DIRC)
 - Version 1.0.4: Config now allows to specify if to use an external data path or the application folder (default)
 - Version 1.0.3: Fixed startup exceptions related to wrong data path
 - Version 1.0.2: Improved 2D movement and rendering